 Under the heading, selection bias, the Draft Information Paper states, "In many of the studies, the purpose of the research was not masked (i.e. hidden) from participants.
 Where the studies did attempt to hide the intent of the study from participants, this may not have been effective.
-A lack of successful masking of a study's purpose can contribute to selection bias by making it more likely that a person who is concerned about wind farms will take part than a person who is not concerned about wind farms."
-As pointed out by Schomer and Parmidighantam (2013), this is an argument that ignores the state-of-the-art in noise surveys for which it is virtually impossible to mask the intent of a survey.
+A lack of successful masking of a study's purpose can contribute to selection bias by making it more likely that a person who is concerned about wind farms will take part than a person who is not concerned about wind farms it noise surveys for which it is virtually impossible to mask the intent of a survey.
 One may ask how well an aircraft noise survey is hidden in a survey near an airport for which the answer is invariably "not very well".